Pristine Ob-Gyn Care is contracted with most insurance plans.

 This type of account is set up through your employer and allows you to designate pre-tax deductions to reimburse you for qualifying medical expenses that your insurance company does not pay.
-There are specific Internal Revenue Service guidelines in setting up and using this type of account.
+There are specific Internal Revenue Service guidelines for setting up and using this type of account.
 Your Human Resources Department should be able to discuss this type of account with you.

-Exists when you are covered by both your company and your partner’s company or if you are covered through your employment and have purchased individual coverage in addition.
+It exists when you are covered by both your company and your partner’s company or if you are covered through your employment and have purchased individual coverage in addition.
 Generally speaking, the insurance through your employer is primary and the insurance through your partner’s employer is secondary.
 In order for your secondary insurance to process your claims for payment, your primary insurance has to have been billed and processed your claim first.